If you have coeliac disease and need to go into hospital, you must tell hospital staff that you need a gluten free diet.

 Some hospitals will be able to cater for your diet with ease and other places may find it more difficult to cater for you, so you need to check.

-The good news is that new standards mean that from 2015 there are mandatory standards covering hospital food in England and Scotland, and there are standards in place in Wales and Northern Ireland too.
+The good news is that standards have been in place since 2015 meaning that there are mandatory standards covering hospital food in England and Scotland.
+There's also standards in place in Wales and Northern Ireland too.

 Unplanned stays in hospital

-Be aware that well meaning staff may get it wrong as they may not fully understand the gluten-free diet.
-For example, they may add croutons which contain gluten to soup that would otherwise be ok for you to eat.
+Be aware that well meaning staff may get it wrong as they may not fully understand the gluten free diet.
+For example, they may add croutons which contain gluten to soup that would otherwise be okay for you to eat.

-If you are unsure if your meal is ok for you to eat, check again with the ward housekeeper or a member of nursing staff.
+If you are unsure if your meal is okay for you to eat, check again with the ward housekeeper or a member of nursing staff.

 Planned stays in hospital

 Don’t worry that this is ‘making a fuss’, the staff will be glad of the warning so they can be prepared.
-This should also give the catering team time to order in specialist gluten-free foods like bread and crackers if they don't keep them all the time.
+This should also give the catering team time to order in gluten free foods like bread and crackers if they don't usually have them in.

 To make sure that your stay goes smoothly, here are a few questions to ask beforehand:

-Take your Food and Drink Directory with you – it may come in handy if you or the hospital staff need to check certain foods.
+Take your Food and Drink Guide with you or make sure you’ve downloaded our app – it may come in handy if you or the hospital staff need to check any foods.

 If something goes wrong

 If you feel more comfortable speaking to someone after your stay, you can contact the Patient Advice and Liaison Service (PALS) at the hospital.
-Each hospital has a PALS team and they are there to listen to patients, their relatives, carers and friends about any positive or negative experiences they have had during their hospital stay.
+Each hospital has a PALS team and it is their job to listen to patients, their relatives, carers and friends about any positive or negative experiences they have had during their stay.
 They will try to answer any questions and resolve any concerns as quickly as possible.